1 – GIA uses jargon to confuse customers:

 #4 – GIA charge a lot to grade and certify a diamond

-It costs more for GIA to grade and certify a diamond than the cost or cutting the diamond!
+It costs more for GIA to grade and certify a diamond than the cost of cutting the diamond!
 It sometimes takes months for GIA to complete the grading process.
 All these issues add to the final cost you pay for a diamond.

 A GIA diamond clarity characteristics plot of inclusions

 GIA laser inscription

-GIA do good work too.
+GIA does good work too.
 Their huge diamond grading and certification profits go back into education and research.
 When they grade a diamond they use hi-tech gear to see if it is a natural diamond.
-There are now many man-made synthetic lab-grown diamonds, and sneaky treatments.
+There are now many man-made synthetic lab-grown diamonds and sneaky treatments.